 Helstar would drift in and out of the scene's consciousness from then on and would only resurface in headlines upon Rivera's entry into another metal project.

 Twas The Night Of A Hellish Xmas was a live album recorded in 1989.
-Helstar has reunited several times.
+Helstar had reunited several times.
+A one-off Helstar show was arranged for 2000’s Bang Your Head festival in Germany.
+Featuring vocalist James Rivera and members of various incarnations of the band, the show was recorded for a live release.

 In the autumn of 2004, Distant Thunder performed as Helstar at Germany's Keep It True Festival.
 Original bassist Jerry Abarca made himself available for touring should Distant Thunder bassist Mike Lepond be busy whilst recording with Symphony X.